Visgean/progsoc/_old_lectures/lecture02.md

 ---
 layout: post
-title:  "Lecture 2: If that then this"
+title:  "Lecture 2 - If that then this"
 date:   2017-02-01 16:00:00 +0000
-categories: lecture
+categories: old_lecture
 ---

 # If condition